Beneath the water since I was a boy

 Dr Johanna Budwig after many years of researching cancer had an easy cancer busting remedy: mix together quark cheese, fresh ground flax and cayenne pepper.
 I like adding nutritional yeast , black pepper and a little tumeric with sunflower seeds or walnuts on the side.
 Tumeric is good taken with healthy fats/foods/milk.

 I like to use the lab mice story for myself.
-Not that I'd suggest, this, just saying this is generally how I go about building my brain mapping plan to stay clear of the edge of no return as a base point to build on making better food choices.
-Along with keeping in mind a running list of anti inflammatory friendly foods including dark leafy greens, greens, grapes, apple including the peel (fall in MN many good apples around that have not been treated to death), blueberries, and berries in general, fresh garlic, ginger and tumeric in everything possible, wild salmon and other wild fish, fresh cherries, sweet potatoes, ground flax, chia frescos, coconut water and hemp seeds (keep that old farm rope hemp wild going for the seeds - huge top of the list anti-inflammatory properties), yams and squash, making up own spices with cayenne and kelp/seaweeds and salts.
+Not that I'd suggest, this, just saying this is generally how I go about building my brain mapping plan to make better food choices at least to hedge some of my other favorites!.
+Along with keeping in mind a running list of anti inflammatory friendly foods including dark leafy greens, greens, grapes, apple including the peel (fall in MN many good apples around that have not been treated to death), blueberries, and berries in general, fresh garlic, ginger and tumeric in everything possible, wild salmon and other wild fish, fresh cherries, sweet potatoes, ground flax, chia frescos, coconut water and hemp seeds (keep that old farm rope hemp going for the seeds, at least for the birds - has huge top of the list anti-inflammatory properties), yams and squash, making up own spices with cayenne and kelp/seaweeds and salts.